Decoding the Alphabet Soup of Financial Advisor Certifications

 CIC – Chartered Investment Counselor

-Investment advisors who have established skills in investment counseling and advance portfolio management can be awarded this certification.
+The CIC designation is awarded to experienced investment advisors.
+To become a CIC, one must already be a CFA (Certified Financial Advisor).
+Investment advisors who have established skills in investment counseling and advanced portfolio management can be awarded this certification.
 It recognizes extensive experience as investment counselors and portfolio managers.
-Oftentimes, their experience comes from overseeing mutual funds and larger accounts.
+Often, a CIC’s experience comes from overseeing mutual funds and larger accounts.

 CLU — Chartered Life Underwriter

-If you’re looking for someone who has extensive knowledge and experience with life insurance and estate planning, a CLU would be able to help you develop a personalized plan for your future in those areas.
+If you’re looking for someone who has extensive knowledge and experience with life insurance and estate planning, a CLU can help.
+They’ll work with you to develop a personalized plan for your future in those areas.

 CRPC – Chartered Retirement Planning Counselor

-Individuals with this designation are very knowledgeable in the needs of people both before and after retirement.
-CRPCs will be able to help create a retirement plan for their clients.
+The focus of a CRPC is right there in the name: they’ll work with you on retirement planning.
+Individuals with this designation know what you need both before and after retirement.
+CRPCs help clients create a retirement plan.
 They’re able to walk through the planning process and advise in the areas of meeting multiple financial goals, retirement income sources, savings and asset management, employer-sponsored retirement plans, estate planning, income taxes and more.

 RICP — Retirement Income Certified Professional

-This designation indicates an extensive knowledge of retirement income planning.
-An RICP can help retirees and those nearing retirement to come up with a plan to manage the distribution of the money earned for retirement.
-This will help retirees live within a realistic and appropriate budget for their lifestyle.
+A RICP has similar training to the CRPC but has greater continuing education and experience requirements.
+Someone with the RICP designation has extensive knowledge of retirement income planning.
+An RICP can help retirees and those nearing retirement to come up with a plan to manage how their retirement money is distributed.
+They help retirees live within a realistic and appropriate budget for their lifestyle.

 As you navigate the world of wealth management, knowing what an advisor focuses on can help you determine who will most effectively meet your financial advising needs.
 Contact a Farm Bureau advisor today to talk about your financial goals and start planning for your future.